mocaplatform/moca-ios-sdk/README.md

 5. Go back to your Xcode project.
 6. Add <i>New file / Property List</i> resource to your project.
 Save it as *MOCAConfig.plist* file.
 7. Add configuration settings as shown below.
 	- APP_KEY  (String) - app key
 	- APP_SECRET (String) - app secret
 	- LOG_LEVEL (String) - MOCA SDK logging level (trace, debug, info, warn, error).
 Defaults to info.
 	- CACHE_DISK_SIZE_IN_MB - maximum local disk space available for SDK cache.
 Defaults to 100MB.
 	- AUTOMATIC_PUSH_SETUP_ENABLED - if 'YES', the SDK will automatically subscribe the app to Apple push notification service.
 	- PROXIMITY_SERVICE_ENABLED - if 'YES', the SDK will track beacons and run proximity campagins downloaded from the cloud.
 ![MOCA Management Console / API Keys view](/Assets/images/moca-config-plist.png)

-8. Be sure to replace 'APP_KEY' and 'APP_SECRET' values with the real values for your app which you found in the MOCA console.
+8. Be sure to replace `APP_KEY` and `APP_SECRET` values with the real values for your app which you found in the MOCA console.
 9. You may also download [sample MOCAConfig.plist file](files.mocaplatform.com/releases/MOCAConfig.plist).